ShreeyaAmbekar/Freight-Procurement-Leading-Alco-Bev-Company-/README.md

 **Filters**:
   1. **_Category_**: This filters out the category of the procurement.
 DG stands for Dry Goods, **_Igatpuri_** is the largest manufacturing plant for finished goods and the _**Rest of India**_ includes all other plants.

-  2_.** Transporter:**_ This filters out all the transporters who have participated in the procurement.
+  2._** Transporter:** _This filters out all the transporters who have participated in the procurement.

 **Spend by Category:**
 Freight Spend by category and transporter.